hucker/splint/README.md

 Any functions in a module that start with `env` are considered environment functions, and they will be called with the current global environment and are expected to return additions being made to that environment.
-The global environment is provided so you can see everything rather than making putting all the parameters in the function signature.
+The global environment is provided, so you can see everything rather than making putting all the parameters in the function signature.

 Note that the variable names in the dictionary are the parameters that are passed to the function.